eMaM1921990/clean-code/README.md

 # Class Constructor
 There are 3 methodology to write a constructor
 - Static Method Factory
 - Constructor Chain ( Dont DRY [ Don't Repeat yourself]
+- Constructor Telescoping
+    For Example :
+        if you develop a backend for a Restaurant and you create a class for Pizza this class will have a many parameters , so in this case we should use Builder pattern